Statuses in Latin with translation. Quotes in Latin with translation

 Audi, multa, loquere pauca.

-"Listen a lot, talk a little."
+“Listen a lot, talk little.”

 Divide et impera.